Permissions Required for AWS Accounts

 (optional - for Changes to AWS policies )

-For Network policy: Permission for policy provision, to remove the specified inbound (ingress) rules from a security group.
+CNS For Network policy: Permission for policy provision, to remove the specified inbound (ingress) rules from a security group.
+For ASMSRemoves the specified inbound (ingress) rules from a security group

 Permissions for CD Mitigation